You’ve peed on a stick, it was positive (yay!), and now you’re making an appointment to get this show on the road.

 And while each practitioner has their own way of doing things, most will include the following in their prenatal assessments:

-• You may be screened to check if you’re a carrier for certain, common genetic conditions (such as sickle cell anemia, cystic fibrosis, or Tay-Sachs disease).
+- You may be asked for a genetic test to screen whether you’re a carrier for certain, common genetic conditions (such as sickle cell anemia, cystic fibrosis, or Tay-Sachs disease).
+According to embryologist Navya Muralidhar, “The type of tests are based on your family history, age and any time-specific requirements, based on the trimester.”.

 Excitingly, you’ll also get official confirmation that you’re pregnant during this visit.